Handsomeprogrammerx/Leon_the_handsome/README.md

 # Leon the Handsome
 Walking on the path of heaven to save every cute girls

 Guten morgen! おはよう! 早上好!
 It is nice, you are interested!
-I am Leon a physics graduate passionate about applying my knowledge to build cool automatic systems to make the world a better place, C++, Python, electronics, Physics.
+I am Leon.
+A physics graduate passionate about applying my knowledge to build cool automatic systems to make the world a better place, C++, Python, electronics, Physics.

 Past projects: